tytydraco/yessleep/out/I_think_shes_still_out_in_that_marsh_Part_12.md

 I wanted so badly to be speechless.
 But these fuckers killed my brother.
 So I yelled at the bitch, “I want whoever shot my brother out here right now.
 I don’t care who the fuck you people are, someone’s going to pay!”

 \- - - - - - - -
 I am tired, it's late.
 I will have to finish typing this up tonight.
-I'll post Part 2 tonight.
+I'll post Part 2 tomorrow.
+Good luck sleeping.
+I know I won't.